Seung-Yong Seong: Career

-Seong earned his medical degree (M.D.) in 1990, from Seoul National University College of Medicine.
+Seong earned his medical degree (M.D.) in 1990 from Seoul National University College of Medicine.
 After receiving his M.D., Seong continued his education at Seoul National University College of Medicine and was awarded Doctor of Philosophy in both Immunology and Microbiology in 1995.
-From 1995-1998 he worked as a Doctor for Public Health in the Biomedical Research division of the Korea Institute of Science and Technology.
+From 1995 to 1998 he worked as a doctor for public health in the Biomedical Research division of the Korea Institute of Science and Technology.
 While working at the Korea Institute of Science and Technology, Seong's research focused on immunologic study of mucosal membranes and developing a vaccine against Streptococcus pneumoniae, a causative agent of both pneumonia and meningitis.
-In 1998, he became an Assistant professor at Seoul National University College of Medicine in the Microbiology department and in 2010, became a full professor.
-From 2001 to 2004, Seong worked in the National Institute of Health Laboratory of Cellular and Molecular Immunology as a Research Fellow.
-In 2012, he became the Associate Dean for Planning of Seoul National University College of Medicine and since his appointment in 2013 he has served as the Director of Wide River Institute of Immunology.
+In 1998, he became an assistant professor at Seoul National University College of Medicine in the Microbiology department and in 2010, became a full professor.
+From 2001 to 2004, Seong worked in the National Institute of Health Laboratory of Cellular and Molecular Immunology as a research fellow.
+In 2012, he became the associate dean for planning of Seoul National University College of Medicine and since his appointment in 2013 he has served as the director of Wide River Institute of Immunology.

-Currently, Seong serves as Associate Dean for Graduate Study and Professor of Seoul National University College of Medicine, as well as Editor in Chief of World Journal of Immunology.
-Additionally, since 2008 he has acted as Director of R&D Promotion for the Department of Disease Research – Korea Health Industry Development institute.
+Currently, Seong serves as associate dean for Graduate Study and Professor of Seoul National University College of Medicine, as well as editor in chief of World Journal of Immunology.
+Additionally, he has acted as Director of R&D Promotion for the Department of Disease Research – Korea Health Industry Development institute since 2008.

 Seong is a member of the Korean Society for Microbiology, Korean Society for Immunology, American Society for Microbiology, and American Society for Immunology.
-He currently acts as President of the Korean Society for Dendritic Cells and Secretary of the International DAMPs Association.The International DAMPs Association is a society of researchers from varying disciplines whose goal is to investigate the numerous roles of Damage associated molecular patterns in disease, injury and infection.
+He currently acts as president of the Korean Society for Dendritic Cells and Secretary of the International DAMPs Association.The International DAMPs Association is a society of researchers from varying disciplines whose goal is to investigate the numerous roles of Damage associated molecular patterns in disease, injury and infection.